 High Ambient Temperature Enclosure & the 'Cookie Cutter' Concept

-Clarke Energy recognised the requirements for a ‘power module’ based around the GE Jenbacher Type-6 engine.
+Clarke Energy recognised the requirements for a ‘power module’ based around the Jenbacher Type-6 engine.
 The power module scope which comprises of engine, enclosure, silencer cooling system and other key ancillary components has been optimised for the requirements of the Australian coal gas and remote power markets.

 The power module has been designed to operate in hot or humid environments with ambient temperatures above 40 degrees Celsius and can be configured with bolt on upgrades including cogeneration equipment (hot water + steam) and chilled air intakes.
 Clarke Energy has incorporated the power module into an in-house pre-engineered power station solution dubbed the ‘cookie cutter’ due to its simple modular configuration.
 This solution has now been delivered to many clients with power stations in the range of 1 to 45MWe.